HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-08-18-custom-forward-deque-container.md

   overlay:    true
 ---

 Hey lads, so today we're going to have an interesting discussion on a very unique structure.
-Recently, I was working on Vectors & unlike any other container, it has some cons, which I wanted to overcome by changing its internals.
-Thus, in process, I developed a new structure named as forward_deque.
+Recently, I was working on [**Vectors**]() & unlike any other container, it has some cons, which I wanted to overcome by changing its internals.
+Thus, in process, I developed a new structure named as Forward_Deque.
 Now, before we dive into specifics of this stucture, its better to discuss the background & so, we'll start with the drawbacks of Vector Container.

 Since, Vector internally uses a dynamically allocated array to store its elements, it performs reallocation process in order to grow in size when new elements are inserted.
 But, it also costs us two major issues: